Hildebrando-Viana-Matos/nlw_moveit/README.md

 <hr>

 ## About The Project
-<p>WWelcome to the website that I wanted to make come true.
+<p>Welcome to the website that I wanted to make come true.
 This is an application that I will use the most when I need to focus on my programming studies.
 Move.it was made at a Rocketseat event called Next Level Week and aims to apply the Pomodoro technique and still perform physical exercises</p>

 ### Built With
 I used some web technologies in order to train:mortar_board::